vaginessa/dns-wiki/FAQ.md

 > There are already enough guides to help you to root your device.
 Use your favorite search engine to find one.

 <a name="FAQ26"></a>
-##### (26) Does AFWall+ need a lot of battery/memory?
+##### (26) Does AFWall+ needs a lot of battery/memory?

 > Not really.
 Usually around _11 - 16 MB_ (non shared memory), dependent which configuration you use.

 <a name="FAQ27"></a>
 ##### (27) How safe is AFWall+?

 > Nothing is really safe, see the [limitations](https://github.com/ukanth/afwall#limitations) in the README.md for more details, but it's better to install a Firewall and control the incoming/outgoing packages than have nothing installed.
-If the app may crash sometimes than feel free to submit a error log report via eMail or on our GitHub Issue tracker, we are always motivated to fix problems and answer your questions.
+If the app may crash sometimes than feel free to submit a error log report via eMail or here on our GitHub Issue tracker, we are always motivated to fix problems and answer your questions as soon as possible.

 <a name="FAQ28"></a>
-##### (28) How can I make a logcat?
+##### (28) How can I make a logcat to indicate which case the crash?

 > Please take a deeper look at our [[Howto report a bug|HOWTO Report Bug]] page for additional details.

 <a name="FAQ29"></a>
-##### (29) Will there be iOS or Windows Phone versions?
+##### (29) Will there be an iOS or Windows Phone version?

 > No, because it's too difficult to implement something like AFWall+ on these OS's, because they are not open source and/or not supporting netfilters.